Claim & Proof Lifecycle

 Proof Window

-has several blocks, a Proof Window
+After the Proof Window opens, a Supplier has several blocks, a Proof Window,

-.
+to submit a SubmitProof transaction containing a Proof.
 If it is submitted too

 early or too late, it will be rejected by the protocol.

-If a proof is required (as determined by Probabilistic Proofs) and a Supplier
+If a proof is required (as determined by Probabilistic Proofs) and a Supplier fails to

-during the Proof Window, the Claim will expire, and the supplier will forfeit rewards for the claimed
+submit a Proof during the Proof Window, the Claim will expire, and the supplier will forfeit rewards for the claimed

 work done.
 See Claim Expiration for more.

-See Session Windows & On-Chain Parameters for more details.
+See Session Windows & Onchain Parameters for more details.

 Proof Security

-In addition to basic validation as part of processing SubmitProof
+In addition to basic validation as part of processing SubmitProof to determine

-should be stored on-chain, there are several additional
+whether or not the Proof should be stored onchain, there are several additional

 deep cryptographic validations needed: